 One thing I love about living in Israel is all the seasonal themes and holidays revolve around the Jewish year.
 In October the only holiday that was on my children’s radar was Sukkos.
-The talk of the town was all about lulavim, esrogim, and sukkas – no spooky themed decorations graced any store or advertisement.
+The talk of the town was all about lulavim, esrogim, and sukkas – no spooky-themed decorations graced any store or advertisement.

-Things to keep in mind this time of year:
+Things to note this time of year:

 - Snails come out after a rain, sometimes crawling out of their shells

 - Jerusalem stone is slippery when wet.
 Use railings.

 - Public places such as waiting rooms often have a bucket to contain wet umbrellas.

 - Your water will be cold unless you turn on the dood shemesh דוד שמש.
 During sunny and warm weather months the sun heats up the water.
 In the winter or cloudy days, you need to manually turn it on if you want hot water.
 Many people will put a timer on the dood shemesh so the water is hot and ready for you when you want to shower.